Sentiment Analysis Using Averaged Weighted Word Vector Features: Method

 \subsection{Ensemble}

-After the models are trained on the training datasets, we form ensembles of these models using the validation data.
-We used two different ensemble approaches: In the first approach (Ensemble-1), we used the method used in Mesnil's\cite{Mesnil:15}, which combines the outputs of the models using weights.
-In this approach, the log probability scores of the models are combined via linear interpolation.
-They applied the grid search technique using quantized parameters in the interval [0, 1].
+After learning by using training data, we combine the results of different learning algorithms by using validation data sets.
+We used two different ensemble approaches: As a first ensemble approach (Ensemble-1), we used the log probability scores approach in Mesnil's study\cite{Mesnil:15}.

-As the second approach (Ensemble-2), we make use of the class probabilities produced by each model.
-These probabilities are used as input features to the ensemble classifier (stacking).
-We tested different learning algorithms to ensemble the models, and we obtained the best accuracies with the neural network model.
-The neural network model we build contains three hidden layers whose number of nodes is equal to the input length.
-We used RELU as the activation function for the layers, sigmoid to obtain class probabilities, AdaDelta\cite{Zeiler:12} as the optimizer, and cross-entropy as the loss function.
-After the ensemble model is settled on the validation set, we tested the model on the test datasets.
-As will be shown in Section 4, the ensemble models outperformed all the individual classifiers.
+As the second one, we used a neural network over validation sets (Ensemble-2) at Fig \ref{fig:ensemble}.
+In this case, by using validation data sets, our learning algorithms produce results.
+The results contain probabilities for each class.
+Then we used these results as features of the ensemble learning algorithm.
+For that purpose, we used different learning algorithms to ensemble the methods, and we obtained the best accuracies with logistic regression and neural networks.
+Our neural network model contains three hidden layers whose number of nodes is equal to the input length.
+We used Rectified Linear Unit as the activation function of the layers, Sigmoid function to estimate the class or label, AdaDelta\cite{Zeiler:12} as an optimizer, and cross-entropy as a loss function.
+Then we tested our ensemble methods with test datasets again.
+Our ensemble method produced better results than every single learning algorithm.